 There is much of the same disorganized commotion above the water.
 A single person attempted to take a few spot at a time, hoping to save a place for his friends.
 A group of people physically moving his snares, without saying much, reminds him that the power is of the majority. the space is scarce, the heat is on.
 If you didn’t see the pillars and the concrete of the pier, you’d think that you’re on Discovery’s show “Deadliest catch.”
 Joints and blunts smoldering, music blasting, beers untapped, nets dropped.

 It is almost nostalgic because you know that only a hundred or so years ago people were doing exactly the same thing on that early morning in November.
 In the day of ultra cleanliness, advance technology and snobbism it is such a pleasure to watch men work with their hands to put a meal on plate that night.
 There’s something primitive and simply human about the whole procedure.

 It was an amazing fun to take part in this uniquely Californian experience.
-In addition, on other trips to the Pacifica pier I had a pleasant experience interacting with the local Chinese people, who taught me a few tricks of the fishing trade.
+In addition, on other trips to the Pacifica pier I had a pleasant experience interacting with the local Chinese people (extensively described in Jack London’s Tales of the Fish Patrol), who taught me a few tricks of the fishing trade.
 As a result of this learning experience, I caught some smelt fish to marinade.

 Caution: Catching food in the wild, who are exposed to pathogens can predispose you to acquire hook worms, or w.e. else.
 Exercise caution while thoroughly cooking your fish.